stevearc/dql/doc/topics/queries/alter.rst

 .. code-block:: sql

     ALTER TABLE foobars SET THROUGHPUT (4, 8);
-    ALTER TABLE foobars SET THROUGHPUT (7, 0);
+    ALTER TABLE foobars SET THROUGHPUT (7, *);
-    ALTER TABLE foobars SET INDEX ts-index THROUGHPUT (5, 0);
+    ALTER TABLE foobars SET INDEX ts-index THROUGHPUT (5, *);

 Description
 -----------
 Alter changes the read/write throughput on a table.
-You may not increase either value to more than double the current value.
-You may also only decrease the throughput twice per day.
-If you wish to change one of the throughput values and not the other, pass in ``0`` for the value you wish to remain unchanged.
+Dynamo stipulates that you may only increase the throughput by a factor of 2 at a time.
+If you attempt to increase the throughput by more than that, DQL will have to make multiple calls, waiting for the updates to go through in the interim.
+You may only decrease the throughput twice per day.
+If you wish to change one of the throughput values and not the other, pass in ``0`` or ``*`` for the value you wish to remain unchanged.

 Parameters
 ----------